The Colorado Kid: Television adaptation

 In 2009, Universal Networks International announced the TV series Haven, loosely based on the setting of the novel.
 The series, which had an initial 13-episode commitment, was developed by E1 Entertainment and Piller/Segan/Shepherd, producers of the Dead Zone TV series.
 Scott Shepherd served as showrunner, with Lloyd Segan and Shawn Piller executive producing, together with the writers of the series pilot, Sam Ernst and Jim Dunn.
-The series debuted on Syfy on July 9, 2010.
-The show ran for five seasons until December 17, 2015.
+The show debuted on Syfy on July 9, 2010, and ran for five seasons until December 17, 2015.